shuangxu96/CU-Net-Pytorch-/README.md

 ## Train & Test
 The train and test codes are available lines 7-107 and 113-148 of 'train_MMF.py'.

-### Retrain CU-Net
+### Retrain and Test CU-Net
-If you want to retrain this network, you should
+If you want to retrain this network, you should:
 - Please download and unzip the [dataset](https://mega.nz/folder/LQwVhZ4J#PNGzSnjkrqjPD4M7Td2jMA).
+- In line 39, set `prepare_data_flag` to `True`.
+This variable controls whether prepare the training set as an H5 file.
+Once you have prepared the H5 file before, please set it to `False`, otherwise it will waste a long time to recreate the H5 file.
-- In line 39, set 'prepare_data_flag' to 'True'.
-This
+- In line 41, input the path of the unzipped dataset.
+- Run lines 7-107 for training.
+- Run lines 113-148 for testing.

+### Test CU-Net with Pretrained Weights